An animal's breeding value is

 calf is weighed for weaning, adjusted to 5 years of age.
 This EBV is an estimate of the genetic

-later ages and potential feed maintenance requirements of the females in the
+ages and potential feed maintenance requirements of the females in the breeding

 Milk EBV (kg) is an estimate of an animal's milking ability.
 For sires, this EBV indicates the effect of